 After a while, you may start to feel restless, irritable, and even anxious.
 You might get tremors, a pounding heart and start sweating.
 And if you take it late, you’ll probably find it difficult to fall asleep.
 Drink plenty of water, have a heart breakfast, and make sure to catch up on the lost sleep.

 - Repetitive behaviour

-- Increased heart rate
+- Sweating and increased heart rate

 - Pupil dilation

-Dose and onset
+Dose and onset of cocaine